rust-lang/rust/text/0000-crates.io-default-ranking.md

 - Maintenance
 - Quality

-Feeding those signals are related measures of:
+Cited as secondary signals that were used to infer that the primary signals are good as well:

 - Popularity
 - Credibility